Skip to main content

 2. Launch a command prompt by clicking on the icon in the systems tray.

 3. Use the nslookup command to verify DNS lookup behavior.
-We lookup the forward-mapping name, and lookup the IP address returned to check the reverse-mapping.
+We look up the forward-mapping name and the IP address returned to check the reverse-mapping.

 CODE